mmeyer2k/dcrypt/README.md

 ### Tamper Protection
-By default, `\Dcrypt\Aes`, `\Dcrypt\AesCtr` and `\Dcrypt\Mcrypt` will throw an `InvalidArgumentException` if upon decryption if the supplied checksum is not valid.
+By default, `\Dcrypt\Aes`, `\Dcrypt\AesCtr` and `\Dcrypt\Mcrypt` will throw an `InvalidArgumentException` if *before* decryption if the supplied checksum is not valid.
 ```php
 try {
   $decrypted = \Dcrypt\Aes::decrypt($badInput, $password);